annypatel/allopen-annotations/README.md

 Mockito cannot mock/spy because :
 - final class
 ```
 This is because all classes are final by default in Kotlin.
-To fix this problem you can use one of the following approach.
+To fix this problem, you can use one of the following approach.

 **Option 1** - Make class and member function `open` explicitly.